The general Brannan coefficient conjecture I: Watson-lemma approximations: Introduction

 More recently, Szász \cite{Szasz:2020:OTB} and (independently) Deniz, Çaglar and Szász \cite{Deniz:2020:TFS} proved complementary large-$n$ ranges via integral representations, giving a cumulative proof of Brannan’s conjecture for $\beta=1$.
 Barnard and Richards \cite{Barnard:2021:ADP} subsequently provided a fully direct analytic proof for $\beta=1$ valid for all positive odd $n$.

 In the general two-parameter setting, Ruscheweyh and Salinas \cite{Ruscheweyh:2007:OBC} established the conjecture for all odd $n$ on the diagonal $\alpha=\beta\in(0,1)$.
-Recently, Cot\^{\i}rla and Sz\'asz \cite{Cotirla:2024:OTG} in 2024 proved the conjecture in the region $3/4\le \alpha\le \beta\le 1$ for all odd indices, using a new integral representation.
+Recently, Cot\^{\i}rla and Sz\'asz \cite{Cotirla:2024:OTG} in 2024 proved the conjecture in the region $\frac34 \le \alpha\le \beta\le 1$ for all odd indices, using a new integral representation.

 The plan of this paper is as follows.
-In \cref{sec:int-lower-bnds} we first express $A_n(\alpha,\beta,\omega)$ in an alternative hypergeometric form, from which we derive a loop-integral representation.
-This is then decomposed into a sum of two Laplace-type integrals.
-These are employed to obtain a quantitative lower bound for the difference between the left- and right-hand sides of \cref{eq05}.
+In \cref{sec:int-lower-bnds} we first express $A_n(\alpha,\beta,\omega)$ in an alternative hypergeometric form, which is shown to be expressible as a loop-integral.
+This is then decomposed into a sum of two Laplace-type integrals, and these are employed to obtain a quantitative lower bound for the difference between the left- and right-hand sides of \cref{eq05}.
 The resulting representation yields a tractable lower bound for the difference at $\omega=1$ and, after taking moduli, for $\omega$ on the unit circle.

 We then in \cref{sec:Watson} apply the method of Watson’s lemma (see, for example, \cite[Chap.~3]{Olver:1997:ASF}, \cite[Chap.~2]{Temme:2015:AMF}, \cite[Chap.~5]{Wong:1989:AAI}) to derive a two-term large-$n$ asymptotic approximation for the lower bound, together with explicit remainders.
 These remainder terms are given by integral representations, and from these we obtain simple lower bounds by computing the infima of certain smooth, explicit, slowly-varying functions over compact sets.